 Write a little about yourself.
 Just a paragraph will do.

-I'm interested in all things in science & technology, and I've
+I'm interested in almost everything about science & technology,

 What I’m doing with my life